 Around $20 per person; walk-in only; no seating.

-Honeysuckle Provisions serves reliably great breakfast and lunch — spiced beef patties enclosed in a dough pocket that tastes a little like toasted Cheez-its, platters with grits and eggs, chocolate chip cookies, a hoagie slapped with thinly sliced marinated turnips that will fuck up your relationship with other hoagies.
-But Omar Tate, Cybille St. Aude-Tate, and their team’s mission is larger than the contents of the refrigerated case behind the counter.
-This Afrocentric grocer and cafe spotlights the traditions of and directly supports Black farmers and makers — whether that’s through baking earthy-nutty yam bread, offering a Black farmers subscription box, or providing neighbors with fresh local produce in a segment of West Philly that largely relies on a few spread-out grocery chains.
-It’s one thing for a business to make amazing food; it’s another for them to construct (by way of dismantling) a system of agricultural exchange.
-310 South 48th Street.
+Honeysuckle Provisions serves a reliably great breakfast and lunch Jamaican-style spiced beef patties in a pastry shell that tastes Cheez-its, plates of grits and eggs, chocolate chip cookies and a hoagie slapped with thinly-sliced and marinated turnips that will fuck up your relationship with all other hoagies forever.
+But Omar Tate, Cybille St. Aude-Tate, and their team’s mission is larger than just what’s in the bakery case on any given day.
+This Afrocentric grocer and cafe spotlights the traditions of (and directly supports) Black farmers and makers — whether that’s through baking earthy-nutty yam bread, offering a Black farmers subscription box, or providing neighbors with fresh local produce in a segment of West Philly that largely relies on a few spread-out grocery chains.
+It’s one thing for a business to make amazing food, but it’s quite another for them to construct (by way of dismantling) a system of agricultural exchange.
+310 South 48th Street

 Pietramala, Northern Liberties

 Around $40 per person; reservations accepted.